 A letter written to Dr. Moton, the Principle of Tuskegee University, then Tuskegee Normal and Industrial Institute that no official decision on the location for the military training camp has been decided.
 Mr. Parks also notes that the camp will be a center to test the physical and mental capacities of the negro recruits.

-Excerpts from Carlos Marighella's Minimanual of the Guerilla.
+Excerpts from Carlos Marighella's Minimanual of the Guerrilla.
 It lays out tactics for struggle against an oppressive state.
 Marighella, a Brazilian Marxist–Leninist revolutionary, published the book in 1969 and it became popular in revolutionary circles, including within Black Nationalistic circles in the United States.

 Minnie Farish was born on Farish Street and lived her life there.
 Ms. Farish talks about her childhood on Farish Street and her time at Smith Robertson School and Lanier High School.
 She recounts the homes and businesses on Farish Street and talks extensively about her family.
 She also talks about what it was like living in the Jim Crow Era.